GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/combinecube.rst

    :align: center

-If the images look align, ``pyfalign`` was successful and we can stack the cubes.
+If the images look aligned, ``pyfalign`` was successful and we can stack the cubes.
 We also propagate the variance to the final cube.

 ::